edkrueger/eco395m/projects/final-project.md

 You'll have to use at least one significant technology or pattern that we haven't covered in homework.
 Some examples of variable difficulty could include:
 * Using Big Query
 * Making an interactive dashboard in Streamlit
-* Making an application or dashboard in FastAPI (or Flask)
+* Making an application, dashboard, or data API in FastAPI
 * Making and deploying a dashboard as a static site
-* Using the ORM part of SQLAlchemy
+* Using the SQL Model ORM or the ORM part of SQLAlchemy
 * Use a faster library (CUDF, Polars, Dask, Spark, etc.) to process larger datasets
 * Take advantage of Postgres' Full-text search
 * Take advantage of Postgres' GIS capabilities
 * Take advantage of Postgres' Vector Search
 * Take advantage of Postgres' JSON
+* Try LanceDB for vector search
+* Try DuckDB for relational data
 * Schedule scraper to run periodically by deploying
 * Use an ML model to make predictions on demand
 * Using a noSQL database